AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 #### Testing and Reporting {#testing-and-reporting}

-Cloud Manager will create a folder on the author instance using the username and password as setup by the CSE in the [Onboarding Requirements](#onboaring-requirements) section.
+Cloud Manager will create a folder on the author instance using the username and password as setup by the CSE.
 Assets are then uploaded to the folder using an open-source library.
 The tests run by the Assets testing step are written using an [open source library.](https://github.com/adobe/toughday2) Both processing time for each asset as well as various system-level metrics are measured across the 30-minute testing duration.
 This feature can upload both images and PDF documents.

 >[!TIP]
 >
->Please refer to the document [Configure Production Pipelines](configuring-production-pipelines.md) to learn more.
-Refer to the document [Setup your Program](setting-up-program.md) to learn how to setup your program and define your KPIs.
+>Please refer to the document [Configure Production Pipelines](/help/using/production-pipelines.md) to learn more.
+Refer to the document [Program Setup](/help/getting-started/program-setup.md) to learn how to setup your program and define your KPIs.

 ### Performance Testing Results Graphs {#performance-testing-results-graphs}